framely/community/docs/README.md

 cta :
-  - details: Import what you need, Customize and Deploy.
+  - details: Import what you need, customize and deploy.
     title: Get Started
     link: /guide/